apache/doris/docs/en/installing/compilation.md

     > ** Note: **
      >
-     > If you are using `build-env-1.4.1` This environment, use the following name to be named when compiled:
+     > If you are using `build-env-1.4.1` This environment, use the following command when compiling:
      >
      > `sh build.sh --clean --be --fe --ui` this way
      >